-LONDON – London-based film producer Demian Gregory has acquired in exclusivity the film and TV rights for the world to Italian classic novel “The Leopard,” the towering classic Italian novel which inspired Luchino Visconti’s 1963 masterpiece “The Leopard,” starring Burt Lancaster, Alain Delon and Claudia Cardinale and for some – Martin Scorsese, for example– one of the greatest films ever made.
+LONDON – London-based film producer Demian Gregory has acquired exclusive film and TV rights for the world to “The Leopard,” the classic Italian novel that inspired Luchino Visconti’s 1963 “The Leopard,” starring Burt Lancaster, Alain Delon and Claudia Cardinale and for some – Martin Scorsese, for example – one of the greatest films ever made.

 “The Last Leopard’s” screenplay, which is now being written, includes parts of the novel that were not originally published but were found by the author’s estate over the years.
 The film will also tap other unpublished material.

 Per Gregory, the film’s director, screenwriter, cast and other elements will be announced shortly.
 Deal is an outright purchase, not an option.
 Gregory said.
 The television rights, including to a serial, will be made available, he added.

 Set between 1860 and 1882, with a 1910 postscript, the book centers on a Sicilian nobleman, Don Fabrizio Corbera, Prince of Salina, caught in the turmoil of Italy’s Risorgimiento – Garibaldi’s revolution, Italy’s unification – and confronting both historical change and his own mortality.

 Depicting the luxury and fading fortunes of a Sicilian aristocracy as the Risorgimento set in, the novel has a sense of historical change – summed up by Delon’s character that “If we want things to stay as they are, things will have to change.”

 This appealed to Visconti’s Marxist aristocrat sensibility and has been championed by ruling regimes evolving from dictatorship to democracy over much of the contemporary developing world.
 “The Leopard” is, in that sense, contemporary.